wilsonliaows/docs/connectors/dynamics-crm/picklist-lookups.md

 ## Missing options in the picklist
 As Workato caches your picklists and their available options the first time you interact with the record type, (e.g. Opportunity records or Customer records), picklists saved in Workato might not always be in sync with picklists stored in your Dynamics CRM account.

 A schema refresh will not work to update the picklists cached in Workato.
-To update these picklists in Workato, you need to disconnect and reconnect to your Dynamics CRM account.
+Instead, disconnect and reconnect your Dynamics CRM account.